-Overall, we can see that it is valuable to consider the following factors when creating a SHL program or course:
+Overall, we can see how valuable is to consider the following factors when designing and creating a SHL program or course:

 - Understanding the context

-- Understanding the attitudes about the heritage language and students
+- Understanding the attitudes about the heritage language and its speakers

 - Effective course description

-- Promoting the SHL course or program and connecting with student organizations
+- Promotion of the SHL course or program and connecting with student organizations

 |The text of COERLL’s Heritage Spanish website is licensed under a Creative Commons Attribution 4.0 International License.
 Please be aware that some of the outside content listed on the site is copyrighted.
 See licensing page for more details.|